 - Quick access to your accounts.

 - Sync status.

-- Recent Changes, showing latest activities.
+- Recent Changes, showing the latest activities.

 - Settings.

 - Help menu.

 - Pause synchronizations.

 - An option to log in or log out of all of your accounts at once.

-- Quit ownCloud, logging out and closing the client.
+- Quit ownCloud, logging out and closing the Desktop App.

-A left-click on your systray icon opens the desktop client to the account settings window.
+A left-click on your systray icon opens the Desktop App to the account settings window.